-- 11.2 Superannuation contributions for ministers and assistant ministers are funded through the Parochial Cost Recoveries system.
-Superannuation for lay ministers must be paid directly by the parish to the relevant superannuation fund. - 11.3 The superannuation contributions are in addition to the payment of a stipend.
-The contributions include the contributions required for the superannuation guarantee charge (SGC). - 11.4 Parishes are reminded that generally they must pay employer superannuation contributions (minimum 9% of pre-tax stipend/salary) in respect of all employees including lay ministers, student ministers, administrative and other staff.
-The only exceptions are if the employee is À - à paid less than \$450 in a calendar month, - à aged 70 or over, - à aged under 18 and working less than 30 hours per week, - à performing work of a domestic or private nature for less than 30 hours per week (eg part time nanny or housekeeper). - 11.5 Information about superannuation contributions and superannuation generally can be obtained from $\underline{\text{the}}$ Clergy Services Officer on 9265 1560 or $\underline{\text{cjm@sydney.anglican.asn.au}}$.
+11.3 Superannuation contributions for ministers and assistant ministers are funded through the Parish Cost Recoveries system.
+Superannuation for lay ministers must be paid directly by the parish to the relevant complying superannuation fund of the lay ministers choice.

+- 11.4 The superannuation contributions are in addition to the payment of a stipend.
+The contributions include the contributions required for the superannuation guarantee charge (SGC). - 11.5 Parishes are reminded that generally they must pay employer superannuation contributions (minimum 9% of pre-tax stipend/salary) in respect of all employees including lay ministers, student ministers, administrative and other staff.
+The current exceptions are if the employee is - paid less than \$450 in a calendar month, - aged 70 or over, - aged under 18 and working less than 30 hours per week, - performing work of a domestic or private nature for less than 30 hours per week (eg part time nanny or housekeeper). - 11.6 Refer to section 6.11 to 6.12 for guidance on additional superannuation contributions being made by stipend sacrifice.